A90 road: Route

 From Edinburgh, the A90 travels west and connects to the M90 motorway bypass route that leads to the M9: however, it is only possible to travel northbound when reaching this connection.
 After connecting with the M90, it runs as a short section of A-road before turning into the M90 properly at the Queensferry Crossing.
-At Perth, the M90 again becomes the A90, now running north east to Dundee and through the Kingsway road system.
+At Perth, beneath Kinnoull Hill, the M90 again becomes the A90, now running north east to Dundee and through the Kingsway road system.
 It then passes Forfar, Brechin and Stracathro.

-After crossing the Cowie Water just north of Stonehaven, a new (2019) junction takes the A90 road north as part of the Aberdeen Western Peripheral Route (AWPR), bypassing the city to its west past the suburban developments of Peterculter, Milltimber, Westhill and Kingswells, turning east past Aberdeen Airport and Dyce.
-Meanwhile, while the road previously known as the A90 continues as the renamed A92 via Newtonhill, Portlethen, Cove Bay, the urban area of Aberdeen and Bridge of Don), rejoining the A90 at the village of Blackdog where the AWPR terminates.
-Proceeding north, the route crosses the Ythan Estuary near Ellon, skirting Peterhead (and crossing Balmoor Bridge) on its way to Fraserburgh.
-The A952 road via Mintlaw serves as one of Aberdeenshire's principal freight routes.
+After crossing the Cowie Water just north of Stonehaven, a new junction, opened in 2019, reroutes the A90 road north as part of the Aberdeen Western Peripheral Route (AWPR), bypassing the city to its west past the suburban developments of Peterculter, Milltimber, Westhill and Kingswells, turning east past Aberdeen Airport and Dyce.
+The section of road previously part of the A90 was made part of the A92 and continues via Newtonhill, Portlethen, Cove Bay, the urban area of Aberdeen and the Bridge of Don before rejoining the A90 at Blackdog Junction, where the A'PRT terminates.
+Continuing north, the route crosses the Ythan Estuary near Ellon where it becomes a single carriageway, skirting Peterhead (and crossing Balmoor Bridge) on its way to Fraserburgh.
+The A952 road via Mintlaw is one of Aberdeenshire's principal freight routes.